DupieM/DuPlessisMarine_221326_EchoMe/README.md

 ### Showcase Screen

 Users can browse the projects I completed during my studies.
 These are divided into two categories: UX Design and Interactive Development.
-Each project includes a brief description and a link to my portfolio for more details
+Each project includes a brief description and a link to my portfolio for more details on my designs and the processes I followed.

 <!-- CONCEPT PROCESS -->
 <!-- Briefly explain your concept ideation process -->
 ## Concept Process

-The `Conceptual Process` is the set of actions, activities and research that was done when starting this project.
+The `Conceptual Process` is the set of actions, activities and research that was done during this project.

 ### Ideation